If your old shower tray has seen better days, can it be repaired or should it be replaced? We ask the experts…

 Perhaps you’re thinking bigger than a mere shower tray replacement?
 If so, why not ask a question at MyBuilder.com?
 An expert will be on hand to give you some great advice.

-Once you are armed with all the knowledge you need, you can post a job on MyBuilder.com.
-You can then choose from recommended tradespeople in your area, rather than taking a leap into the unknown.
+Once you are armed with all the knowledge you need, post a job on MyBuilder.com.
+You can then choose from recommended Tradespeople in your area.
+Whichever you choose, it is better than taking a leap into the unknown.